The 14 Best Beaches Near London (Within 2.5 Hours)

 Middlesex is landlocked right?
 So how can it have a beach?
 Well, if you don’t have the time to head to the coast from London, then the Lido in Ruislip can be a great alternative.

-It is a man-made beach built around a 60 acre lake (reservoir) next to Ruislip Woods.
-With its golden sands fringed by trees, it is very scenic and you will soon forget you are still in a London Borough.
+It is not technically one of the best beaches near London because it is a man-made beach built around a 60 acre lake (reservoir) next to Ruislip Woods.
+But with its golden sands fringed by trees, it is very scenic and you will soon forget you are still in a London Borough and not at the beach.

 Officially swimming is not allowed there due to pollution, but people still swim.
 We found the water a little dirty being honest and not very appealing so we gave it a miss, but the kids loved making sandcastles.